ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 <a name="non-logged-info" />
 #### 4.5.1 Event Specific Information

 Debug Mode if enabled will also have the emitter begin storing information internally.
-It will store the HTTP Response code and the payload for every Request made by the emitter.
+It will store the HTTP response code and the payload for every request made by the emitter.

 ```php
 array(